Welcome, I’m Diane Petrella.

 It wasn’t until my early twenties that social work school forced me to face what I needed to face.
 In my first clinical internship I worked with abused and neglected inner-city children.
 I saw myself in each child.
 Our situations may have been different, but the fear and sadness were the same.
 And they triggered me big time.

-A tsunami of emotion followed: I became depressed, immobilized with anxiety and gripped with what I later learned was delayed PTSD.
+A tsunami of emotion followed: I became depressed, immobilized with anxiety, and gripped with what I later learned was delayed C-PTSD.
 I barely functioned but managed to drag myself through each day.

 My supervisor knew something was wrong—this was social work school, remember—and with her support I found an angel therapist to help me.
 It took a long time—through many long months—but I finally climbed out of that hole and began my journey to heal.

-I know it’s cliché to say, “wisdom comes through suffering,” but when we don’t allow ourselves to be victims, it’s true.
-I came to understand that the sudden death of my father was the most spiritually important event in my life.
+I know it’s cliché to say, “wisdom comes through suffering,” but when we don’t allow ourselves to remain as victims, it’s true.
+I came to understand that the sudden death of my father—right before my own eyes—was the most spiritually important event in my life.